stripe/stripe-react-native/docs/tipsi-stripe-migration-guide.md

 # **Tipsi-stripe migration guide**

+## Introduction

+`stripe-react-native` is a official replacement for `tipsi-stripe`, provides bunch of functionalities which allows you to build delightful payment experiences using `React Native`.
+In addition to those already available in `tipsi-stripe` we also offer features like [Pre-built payments UI](https://stripe.com/docs/mobile/payments-ui-beta), [Simplified Security](https://stripe.com/docs/security) and [more](https://github.com/stripe/stripe-react-native/tree/feat/tipsi-migration-guide#features)...

 ## Usage

-`stripe-react-native` library provides two ways of initializing, in order to do this import and use `StripeProvider` component or `initStripe` method.
+`stripe-react-native` library provides two initializing ways, in order to do this you can use either `StripeProvider` component or `initStripe` method.
 Please refer to [documentation](https://github.com/stripe/stripe-react-native#stripe-initialization) for more details.

 _before_: